kevin218/Eureka/docs/source/ecf.rst

 '''''''''''
 Determines the astrophysical and systematics models used in the Stage 5 fitting.
 For standard numpy functions, this can be one or more (separated by commas) of the following:
-[batman_tr, batman_ecl, poet_tr, poet_ecl, sinusoid_pc, quasilambert_pc, expramp, hstramp, polynomial, step, xpos, ypos, xwidth, ywidth, lorentzian, damped_osc, GP].
+[batman_tr, batman_ecl, catwoman_tr, poet_tr, poet_ecl, sinusoid_pc, quasilambert_pc, expramp, hstramp, polynomial, step, xpos, ypos, xwidth, ywidth, lorentzian, damped_osc, GP].
 For theano-based differentiable functions, this can be one or more of the following:
 [starry, sinusoid_pc, quasilambert_pc, expramp, hstramp, polynomial, step, xpos, ypos, xwidth, ywidth], where starry replaces both the batman_tr and batman_ecl models and offers a more complicated phase variation model than sinusoid_pc that accounts for eclipse mapping signals.